commercelayer/mfe-checkout/README.md

 yarn dev
 ```

+You can set your environment with .env.local starting from .env.local.sample

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can use the following format to open the checkout: